Finance & Fintech

 How do finance brands handle regulatory compliance on social media?

-Build a compliance-first content workflow: draft the script, run it through your compliance officer or legal team for approval, then film and edit the approved version — this front-loaded process prevents the costly scenario of having to delete a viral video because it contains a non-compliant claim.
-Use evergreen disclaimer templates in your video descriptions that cover the basics ("not financial advice, consult a qualified professional, past performance does not guarantee future results"), and format them as pinned comments for maximum visibility.
-Many successful RIA firms and fintech companies maintain a library of pre-approved content templates for recurring formats like market updates and money math videos, reducing the compliance review cycle from days to hours.
+Build a compliance-first content workflow: draft the script, run it through your compliance officer or legal team for approval, then film and edit the approved version.
+Use evergreen disclaimer templates in video descriptions that cover the basics ("not financial advice, consult a qualified professional, past performance does not guarantee future results"), and keep a library of pre-approved content templates for recurring formats like market updates and money math videos.

 What finance content performs best on TikTok?